sonocotta/raspberry-media-center/README.md

 - [x] Apple Airplay
 - [x] UPNP sink (gmediarender)

-This will allow to integrate into existing media sources with Home Assistant, LMS, or Mopidy instance, including multi-room sync.
+This will allow integration into existing media sources with Home Assistant, LMS, or Mopidy instance, including multi-room sync.

 #### How to use them